lightmotive/ls-rb101-lesson2/loan_calculator/PEDAC.md

 REPEAT
   GET loan_amount as a float
-    CALL prompt_float with message and require a positive number
+    CALL float_prompt with message and require a positive number

   SET method from COMPOUND_METHODS constant
     Can swap different compount method interfaces here in the future